By TMoM Team Member Katie Moosbrugger

 We’re halfway through the summer, but I’ve already needed a break from the daily pool routine.
-So I packed up the kids and headed to City Lake Park in Jamestown (very close to High Point and part of High Point’s parks).
+So I packed up the kids and headed to High Point City Lake Park (actual address is in Jamestown).
 It was an easy 30 minute drive from Winston-Salem (only 20 minutes from Greensboro) and we had a blast!
 Even though we spent the majority of the time at the pool, it was nice to have a different kind of pool experience.
 Plus, there’s so much to do around the park which makes it a fantastic day trip no matter how many – or few – hours you’re able to stay.
 The park is also hosting a couple of events coming up, including one this weekend.
 Details at the end of this post!

 The main attraction at this park is the 165’ x 230’ (in other words: HUGE) pool that also features two long (“long” even by adult standards) water slides.
 Since we knew we were going to spend the majority of our day at the pool, we opted to check out the park first.